HRH00/Computer-Vision/Coursework/README.txt

-os, pickle, sys should already be preinstalled in the python libraries.
+os, pickle, sys, time modules should already be preinstalled in the python libraries.